siegn/LCBOWhiskySimilarity/2 - Modelling/README.md

 ## Last Time On LCBO Whisky Similarity Analysis

-If you have not reviewed Sprint 1, click [here](https://github.com/siegn/LCBOWhiskySimilarity/tree/master/1%20-%20Data%20Gathering%20and%20Analysis) now!
+If you have not reviewed Section 1, click [here](https://github.com/siegn/LCBOWhiskySimilarity/tree/master/1%20-%20Data%20Gathering%20and%20Analysis) now!
 Warning, spoilers for Section 1 ahead!

 When we left our protagonist last sprint, he had: